OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-030.md

 ## Psalm 30:9

-> “What gain is there in my blood, if I go down to the pit?
+> “What benefit is there in my demise, if I descend to the pit?
-> Will the dust praise You?
-Will it declare Your faithfulness?
+> Will the dust give You praise?
+Will it proclaim Your faithfulness?

 ## Psalm 30:10

-> Hear, Lord, and be gracious to me;
+> Listen, Lord, and show me Your grace;
-> Lord, be my helper.”
+> Lord, be my support.”

 ---

 ## Psalm 30:11

-> You have turned my mourning into dancing for me;
+> You have transformed my mourning into dancing;
-> You have untied my sackcloth and encircled me with joy,
+> You have removed my sackcloth and surrounded me with joy,

 ## Psalm 30:12

-> That my soul may sing praise to You and not be silent.
+> So that my soul may sing praise to You and not remain silent.
-> Lord my God, I will give thanks to You forever.
+> O Lord my God, I will express my gratitude to You forever.